 Radio frequency is considered “non-ionizing” radiation, which means that the radio waves do not carry enough energy to cause atoms to break apart.
 Non-ionizing radiation only has sufficient energy to cause atoms to be excited.
 In contrast, ionizing radiation can cause electrons to be separated from their atoms and includes X-rays and Gamma Rays (see: https://en.wikipedia.org/wiki/Non-ionizing_radiation).

 Discovery of RF Communications

-Radio frequencies have been used for communication every since their discovery over 100 years ago.
+Radio frequencies have been used for communication ever since their discovery over 100 years ago.
 In 1901, Guglielmo Marconi demonstrated the value of radio communications with the transmission of the first wireless signal – from Canada to Ireland.
 One year earlier, Reginald Fessenden had demonstrated the ability to transmit voice over a short range.
-It was only a matter of time before long distance voice transmission was common place (see: https://transition.fcc.gov/omd/history/radio/ideas.html).
+It was only a matter of time before long distance voice transmission was commonplace (see: https://transition.fcc.gov/omd/history/radio/ideas.html).